 - When communications include multiple Faculties, use the University colour bar (just as you would use the primary University logo).

-- The colour bar and logo should appear only once in communications — the very first instance (e.g. on a brochure cover or social media avatar).
+- The colour bar should appear only once in communications — the very first instance (e.g. on a brochure cover or social media avatar).
 Avoid repeating their use throughout communications (e.g. throughout a multiple-page publication or social media posts).
 As a general rule of thumb, the bar should not be used in situations where the logo would not be used.

 - The colour bar should be used at the top of a layout and span the entire width of the canvas (unless it is not possible due to printing or other technical restrictions).
 The colour bar can be padded above to accommodate the use of the horizontal logo, on black.